wigy/chronicles_of_grunt/README.md

 * Check for tabs in `verify`.
 * Test for `docs` task.
 * Alternative handling for external, where ['jquery', 'bootstrap', 'jasmine'] will automatically added to correct categories.
-* Pre-defined libraries could have 'requires' attributes, which inserts listed libs before itself to the resolved file list (coa requires angular).